 While practicing medicine, Khaled began writing his first novel, The Kite Runner, in March of 2001.
 In 2003, The Kite Runner was published and has since become an international bestseller, published in 70 countries.
 In 2006, he was named a Goodwill Ambassador to the United Nations High Commissioner for Refugees, the UN Refugee Agency.
 His second novel, A Thousand Splendid Suns, was published in May of 2007 and has been published in 60 countries.

 Khaled has been working to provide humanitarian assistance to the people of Afghanistan through The Khaled Hosseini Foundation.
 The concept for The Khaled Hosseini Foundation was inspired by a trip to Afghanistan Khaled made in 2007 with the UNHCR.
-Khaled returned to Afghanistan with the UNHCR in 2009.
-He lives in Northern California.
+Khaled returned to Afghanistan with UNHCR in 2009.
+Going back with the refugee agency, he said he felt like a tourist and admitted to sometimes suffering from survivor's guilt for having been able to leave the country before the descent into chaos.
+But the trip was a very valuable one for him.